This follows the recent signing of an agreement between Kenya and the World Bank to finance the much-delayed project.

 Phase two, spanning 12km, will link Likoni Road to the James Gichuru Road junction on Waiyaki Way in Westlands while the final segment will run from James Gichuru Road to Rironi on the Nairobi-Nakuru highway.

 The elevated highway will begin some metres from Haile Selassie roundabout in Nairobi central business district and will run past the existing University Way roundabout.

 Haile Selassie Road, Kenyatta Avenue and University Way will pass below the elevated road.

 According to the KeNHA, China Wu Yi has been awarded the tender for the Westlands-Rironi stretch paving way for groundbreaking while designs for the first two are being settle on.

-The double-decker road will be subject to toll charges and motorists who wish to escape the traffic jams on Mombasa Road by using the facility will have to part with up to Sh1000.
+The elevated highway will be subject to toll charges and motorists who wish to escape the traffic jams on Mombasa Road by using the facility will have to part with up to Sh1000.

 “The express road will be subject to toll charges, estimated at between Sh500 and Sh1000 for convenience to those in a hurry,” said Transport Secretary James Macharia, adding that those unwilling to pay will continue using the current roads.